SOGeKING-NUL/FitLink/README.md

 3. Fill in program details, upload an image, and provide materials link
 4. Set a price and publish your program
 5. Manage your programs from the dashboard
-6. Use Decentralized chat to talk to your users and connect with them.
+6. Use onchain chat to talk to your users and connect with them.

 ### For Users
 1. Connect your wallet
 2. Browse available fitness programs
 3. Purchase programs with ETH
 4. Access program materials through your dashboard
-5. use the Decentralized chat and connect with the right Trainers
+5. use the onchain chat and connect with the right Trainers